skagra/diy-cpu/docs/status.md

 * BCD mode and `D` flag.
 * `B` Flag

 Work has started converting the generic design to 74xx ICs.
-So far just the ALU has been completed.
+So far the ALU and Register have been completed.